ksu-cs-textbooks/cis580/content/14-lighting-and-cameras/04-adding-a-camera.md

     }
 ```

-This just sets our inital variables.
+This just sets our initial variables.
 Finally, we can write our update method:

 ```csharp
     /// <summary>